MichielvNederpelt/TMD-ASSIGN-2/README.md

 The Model and Trainer component will take as input a batch of Instances.
 First, the model converts the tokens into a vector.
 This will create a large tensor since each token is vectorized.
 In order to create smaller vectors, a sequence of vectors for each token is squased into a single vector.

-he model will combine word-level features into a document level feature vector.
-Then it classifies and classify that vector into one of the labels, which will be the expected output.
+The model will combine word-level features into a document level feature vector.
+Then it classifies that vector into one of the labels, which will be the expected output.
 Lastly, each single feature vector is classified as a label which provides some information about the probability distribution of the labels.

 The predictor takes as input the vector for each instance in a batch and predicts a label for it.
 The output is expected to be a score for each possible label and the computed loss.